 Executive Briefing | Dr Ian Thomas

 Financial market and economic reform

-Questions ranged as broadly as the conversation, covering off the South China Sea dispute, a possible Chinese debt crisis, Xi Jinping’s anti-corruption campaign (Have you seen our interactive map?
-View it here), the need for transparency for to secure Asia’s future as a hub for financial services and a Donald Trump reality check, What would US China relations look like under a Trump POTUS?
+Questions covered the South China Sea dispute, a possible Chinese debt crisis, Xi Jinping’s anti-corruption campaign, the need for transparency to secure Asia’s future as a hub for financial services, and a Donald Trump reality check: 'What would US China relations look like under a Trump POTUS?'.

 This event was generously sponsored by Herbert Smith Freehills.